seed-run/homepage/_posts/2020-01-06-new-and-improved-serverless-logs.md

 ![Autocomplete Lambda and API Gateway log groups](/assets/blog/new-and-improved-serverless-logs/autocomplete-lambda-and-api-gateway-log-groups.png)

-Seed will also remember all your recent searches.
+Seed will also remember all your **recent searches**.
 This comes in handy when you are developing and going back and forth between a couple of Lambda functions.

 ![Recent log group searches](/assets/blog/new-and-improved-serverless-logs/recent-log-group-searches.png)